 We share these discoveries with the public through education outreach programs and award-winning media.

 We believe that public literacy and engagement in science is essential to its advancement, and the advancement of human civilization.
 We exploit our integrated knowledge of science, communication, visualization, and education to capture the imagination of learners of all ages and backgrounds.

-Our diverse community of active researchers is dedicated and essential to fulfilling this mission.
+Our community of active researchers is dedicated and essential to fulfilling this mission.

 The scientific expertise at IPAC combined with our technical knowledge of science operations and data science allow IPAC to drive scientific exploration and provide multifaceted support to the research community at-large.
 IPAC scientific staff are engaged in forefront research spanning a broad range of fields in astrophysics and planetary sciences.
 Areas of special focus include exoplanets; dark energy and cosmology; star formation and galaxy evolution; asteroids and the solar system; and the area in which IPAC has provided leadership for over three decades -- exploration of the infrared and sub-mm universe.